nuancedtire/msra-nightly/lib/prompts/prompt-1.md

 6. **References:**

-   - Include a **References** section at the end of the article in Markdown format.
+   - Include a **References** section at the end of the article ensuring it is formatted as Markdown links.

 7. **General Guidelines:**